OOub/hummus/README.md

 We will see later in the guide how to select a mode.

 #### **Main Goals**
-Adonis was born from the frustratingly complicated endeavour of using the standard simulators to create and work with novel concepts and learning rules that are "outside the box".
+Hummus was born from the frustratingly complicated endeavour of using the standard simulators to create and work with novel concepts and learning rules that are "outside the box".
 One of the strong points of this simulator is the ease of implementing new ideas without having to delve into endless lines of code.
-As such, Adonis was developed with two goals in mind: flexibility and simplicity.
+As such, Hummus was developed with two goals in mind: flexibility and simplicity.

 ###### Flexibility and Simplicity
 In order keep things simple, polymorphic classes with virtual methods were implemented.
 This basically means we can create a new type of add-on, neuron, or learning rule in a completely separate file by simply inheriting from  a polymorphic class and overriding the available virtual methods.
 We can focus on the scientific part of our work without worrying about making any changes to the main code.

 To easily remember and work with these polymorphic classes, the virtual methods available in each class act like messages that occur in different scenarios.
 We will break down the structure of each in a diagram further down.

-Furthermore, Adonis allows full usage of both **weights** and **axonal conduction delays** in the learning rules
+Furthermore, Hummus allows full usage of both **weights** and **axonal conduction delays** in the learning rules

 #### **What's provided**
-A matlab toolbox called AdonisUtilities is bundled, in order to easily generate data from popular databases to feed into a network, or to read and perform graphical and statistical analysis on the network output.
+A matlab toolbox called HummusUtilities is bundled, in order to easily generate data from popular databases to feed into a network, or to read and perform graphical and statistical analysis on the network output.

 ----------------------